 However, the absence of any case law to support the conclusion of the court suggests that this is a novel challenge to existing case law.
 There are, in fact, substantial differences between a cash payment (which infringes on Congressional control of the purse) and a credit for future services (which is dependent on Congressional authorization of the services).
-Indeed there will be a separate section discussing this novel legal theory.
+Indeed there is a separate brief discussing this novel legal theory as ECF 67-3.